bhagyas/alfresco-visualization-tools/README.md

 Following visualizations are provided along with this project.

  - Alfresco Activity Feed Timeline
- - Alfresco Site Animated Circle Packing (SiteView) Visualzation
+ - Alfresco Site Animated Circle Packing (SiteView) Visualization
  - Alfresco Site Active Content Visualization

 More visualizations are coming.
 You can also contribute your visualizations.